 You can map the accounts in which payments are deposited into.
 By default, payments are put into Undeposited Funds.
 You can create rules to choose the deposit account for each payment method and currency combination.
 The deposit account can be any bank or current liability account.

-You can import your customer list and outstanding invoices from QuickBooks Online that were created before the Invoiced integration was installed.
+You can import data from QuickBooks Online into Invoiced for the time period before the Invoiced integration was installed.
+This data can be imported:

-Go to the Customers or Invoices tab in the Invoiced dashboard.
-Click on the Import button in the top-right.
+Go to the Settings → Accounting Sync in the Invoiced dashboard.
+Click the Import Historical Data button.

-The importer will begin working.
+The import tool will begin processing your request.
 You are free to leave the page once the import starts.
-If you leave you will get an email afterwards with the result.
+You will get an email afterwards with the result.

-Once the import is finished you will see the newly imported data on the Customers and Invoices page.
+Once the import is finished you will see the newly imported data on Invoiced.
+The import detail screen has a list of all records that were imported.

 Here we have documented all of the limitations, nuances, and edge cases to be aware of when using the QuickBooks Online integration.